growbe2/growbe-cloud/README.md

 # Growbe Cloud

-This is a mono-repo for the growbe-cloud project.
+This is a mono-repo for the growbe-cloud.
+This contains all ressource for the application and the deployment.

 ## Projects